Published on August 29th, 2015 | by Pro Wrestling Stories0

-There was a deafening roar as “Rule Britannia” played and Joey gave Davey the IC belt.
-After thirty- seven grueling minutes, I lay on the mat feigning being heartbroken, but in fact I was elated.
+There was a deafening roar as “Rule Britannia” played at the culmination of SummerSlam 1992 and Joey gave Davey the IC belt.
+After thirty- seven grueling minutes, I lay on the mat feigning being heartbroken, but in fact, I was elated.
 I was also exhausted and in considerable pain, but I knew that the handshake at the end would top it all off, the last detail in this drama.

 Everything hurt, even my fingers were sore.

 When I got back to the dressing room most of the boys had already left on the bus, but the ones who’d seen the match seemed blown away.
 I understood the art of losing and the power of sympathy.
 I knew that in the weeks to come, it would be me who was over; over more than Warrior, Savage, Flair, even Davey.
 All of them had been excellently executed!

 I’ve always believed this was my greatest match, especially because I’d carried Davey all the way through it without anyone being the wiser.
 My dad would tell me later that it’s one thing to have a great match, but it’s another thing to have a great match in front of eighty thousand people.”